In addition to general information, you will be asked for the following during the application process:

 General GRE and Physics Subject GRE exams

-During the Fall 2021 application process, however, TOEFL results will not be required as part of the application package.
-Later on, if you are accepted and decide to attend CU, you will be required to submit a valid TOEFL score.
-Please have the test results sent to the University of Colorado at Boulder (institution code 4841) no later than July 1, 2021.
+During the Fall 2024 application process, however, proficiency test results will not be required as part of the application package.
+Later on, if you are accepted and decide to attend CU, you will be required to submit a valid proficiency test score.
+Please have the test results sent to the University of Colorado at Boulder (institution code 4841) no later than July 1, 2024.

 - The application deadline is December 15.
 All materials (including transcripts, letters of recommendation and test scores) need to be received by January 1.